retroactiongames/metalmercs-wiki/docs/factions/omnisphere-imperium.md

 ## The Eternal Flame

-Fire occupies a central spiritual and cultural role within the Imperium.
+Fire occupies a central place within Imperial culture, philosophy, and symbolism.

-Imperial philosophy associates flame with:
-- civilization
-- continuity
-- knowledge
-- sacrifice
-- memory
-- human survival

-Many Imperial ceremonies involve:
-- great braziers
-- torch processions
-- eternal flames
-- ceremonial burning rites
-- fire-lit military vigils

-This symbolism is closely tied to the Imperium’s belief that it preserved the last surviving flame of civilization during the dark age while much of the Core descended into ruin.

-The dragon imagery commonly associated with the Imperium derives partly from this philosophy.
-Dragons represent both destructive power and the guarded fire of civilization itself.
+To the Lytherians, flame represents far more than heat or light.
+It symbolizes civilization itself: knowledge preserved across generations, memory carried through history, sacrifice made for future descendants, and the enduring will of humanity to survive.

+This symbolism is rooted in the Imperium's understanding of its own history.
+Imperial tradition teaches that while much of civilization collapsed during the Dark Age, the Imperium preserved a fragment of the old world and carried that flame forward until order could be restored.
+Whether interpreted literally or metaphorically, the image remains one of the most powerful symbols in Imperial identity.

+Eternal flames burn within military academies, government buildings, memorials, and temples throughout the Imperium.
+State ceremonies frequently involve torch processions, ceremonial braziers, and fire-lit vigils honoring both historical heroes and fallen soldiers.

+The dragon imagery associated with House Lytherius is closely connected to this philosophy.
+In Imperial thought, dragons are not merely creatures of destruction.
+They are guardians of civilization's flame, protectors of knowledge, and symbols of the immense responsibility that accompanies power.

+To outsiders, these traditions can appear theatrical or romanticized.
+To the Lytherians, they serve as a constant reminder that civilization survives only so long as someone is willing to tend the fire.

 ## Politics and Diplomacy